Privacy

 We use personal data for the following purposes:

-• To manage our volunteers (including AccessNI applications);
+• Manage our volunteers (including AccessNI applications).

-• To provide medical assistance, if needed;
+• Provide medical assistance, if needed.

-• To provide our membership with training opportunities;
+• Provide our membership with training opportunities.

-• To develop and provide age appropriate programme resources;
+• Develop and provide age-appropriate programme resources.

-• To provide a range of suitable competitions;
+• Provide a range of suitable competitions.

-• To administer a number of Award Schemes;
+• Administer a number of Award Schemes.

-• To maintain accurate accounts and records;
+• Maintain accurate accounts and records; and

 What is the legal basis for processing your personal data?